Date: Every Friday at 11:40 am

 - Anna Tsing, The Mushroom at the End of the World: On the Possibility of Life on Capitalist Ruins, Princeton University Press, 2015.

-Ian Hacking, The Social Construction of What?, Harvard University Press, 1999.
-(Chapter to be announced)
+- Ian Hacking, The social construction of what?, Harvard University Press, 1999.
+Chapter “Madness: Biological or Constructed?”

 - Harold Garfinkel, Studies in Ethnomethodology, Prentice-Hall, 1967.